 The end-user, in turn, no longer waits for analysis, he uses reporting tools to get his answers.
 The information must arrive in real-time, have quality, be confidential and comply with the regulations (GDPR).

-This is where a new element in architecture comes in: Data Virtualization.
+This is where a new element in architecture comes in: Data Virtualisation.

-Data Virtualization enables data architecture to be modernized without disrupting existing reporting and analysis information.
+Data Virtualisation enables data architecture to be modernized without disrupting existing reporting and analysis information.

 This abstraction layer works in a way that the consumer is unaware of any changes made to the sources.